-Recognized for our diversity Miller Canfield is an “Honor Roll” member of the Michigan Roundtable for Diversity and Inclusion.
+Miller Canfield is an “Honor Roll” member of the Michigan Roundtable for Diversity and Inclusion.
 We have sponsored and presented the Outstanding Diversity Award for the Kalamazoo Chamber of Commerce.

 We also received the 2012 Great American Traditions Award from B'nai B'rith International in recognition of our commitment to diversity, education, community service and philanthropic involvement in the Great Lakes region and beyond.

-Forging tomorrow’s leaders Miller Canfield has initiated several programs with our community partnerships to provide educational opportunities and internships for youths in our local communities.
+Miller Canfield has initiated several programs with our community partnerships to provide educational opportunities and internships for youths in our local communities.

 Our attorneys also regularly speak to students at universities throughout the Midwest about diversity issues.
 We also sponsor management seminars on recruitment and retention of women and minority attorneys.

-Diversity Committee Miller Canfield's Diversity Committee is a passionate and diverse team of attorneys and administrators that reviews the firm's diversity goals and initiatives.
+Miller Canfield's Diversity Committee is a passionate and diverse team of attorneys and administrators that reviews the firm's diversity goals and initiatives.